JayVeezy1/MA_thesis/README.md

 Approximately the creation of one patient .csv file takes 30 seconds.
 Depending on the use case, for example stroke there are 1400 available patients, which leads to about 700 minutes (>10h).

+**Requirements:**

+A Python Development Environment is needed and the required packages are listed in requirements.txt .
+Moreover, it is recommended to not use a Python Version above 3.10.9 as PacMap is not yet compatible with any newer version.
+Currently, there is no alternative available, but it might be possible in future PacMap versions, to also use the latest Python Version.

 **Filtering:**

 There are 3 steps where the dataset is filtered.